pochunhuang1107/finance/README.md

 #### Local Environment Variables

-If you run any script **locally**, you must set environment variables.
-For example:
+If you run any script **locally**, you must set environment variables:

 ```bash
 export POLYGON_API_KEY=YOUR_POLYGON_API_KEY